 - Struggling to adapt to new concepts in school.
 Being physically smaller or less developed than other kids her age.

 Do you think you are an emotionally immature man?
 Emotionally immature people don’t meet society’s expectations for social behavior within their age range.
 It’s safe to consider that a grown-up can assess their impact on others and pay attention to their feelings.
 Emotionally mature people can accept criticism and learn from it.
 On the other hand, some cases contribute to emotional immaturity.

 Often, autism makes it hard to manage feelings of frustration, fear, or anxiety; the outcome can be emotional outbursts or “meltdowns.”
 Meltdowns are relatively common, even among people with very high-functioning autism.
-Many children with autism and immaturity are educated in small, special-needs settings, protected from potentially negative interactions, and provided with therapies that support the idea that every positive behavior will be rewarded.
-“Autism and emotional immaturity,” “autism childish behaviour” and “ADHD childish behaviour” need special care.
+Many children with autism and immaturity are educated in small, special-needs settings, protected from potentially harmful interactions, and provided with therapies that support the idea that every positive behavior will be rewarded.
+“Autism and emotional immaturity,” “autism childish behaviour,” and “ADHD childish behaviour” need special care.

 The same goes for “BPD immature” patients.
-Emotionally underdeveloped patients with mental health conditions should receive mental health treatment to help them live normal lives.
+Emotionally underdeveloped patients with mental health conditions should receive mental health treatment to help them live everyday lives.
 Autism and immaturity in adults should constantly have special guidance and teaching to guide them to discover their skills and have the proper tools.

 - You have quick emotional escalations.
 Everyone has moments here and there when they quickly get fired up, but if this is a go-to response when you’re upset, it is one of the signs of an immature person.